Logiqx/gps-wizard/docs/formats/gpx.md

 Add support for the following:

-- Handle multiple `<trk>` elements within a single GPX file.
-Currently the first one is used and others are ignored.
 - Handle multiple `<trkseg>` elements within a track.
 Currently they are stored as a single track.
 - Make use of the `<fix>` element.